Sustainability

 Energy Consumtion at Overseas Factories

-As the COVID-19 pandemic continued in FY2022, the use of energy increased due to increased production at Hisamitsu Vietnam and Hisamitsu Indonesia from FY2021, although production volume did not reach pre-COVID-19 levels.
-Since the use of energy, such as electricity and fuel, increases or decreases according to the production volume, we will work to introduce energy-saving technology and further improve production efficiency in order to reduce the use of energy.
+In FY2023, Hisamitsu Brazil and Hisamitsu Indonesia saw an increase in energy consumption due to increased production compared to FY2022.
+Since the usage of energy, such as electricity and fuel, increases or decreases according to the production volume, we will work to introduce energy-saving technology and further improve production efficiency in order to reduce energy consumption.

 ---|---|---|---|---|